londelec/leandcxmlman/source/sections/PLCconfig.rst

 ----------------

 | :ref:`xmlgroup-plcPointTable` group and its elements :ref:`xmlelem-plcPNT` are used to create internal point table.
-  Each :ref:`xmlelem-plcPNT` element needs one or more sources of data to perform a logic operation.
+  Each :ref:`xmlelem-plcPNT` element needs one or more sources of data to perform a logic or arithmetic operation.
-  DI/AI information objects defined in the IO table of any Master protocol instance are used as data sources for internal PLC points.
+  DI/AI information objects defined in IO table of any Master protocol instance can be used as data sources for internal PLC points.
-| The result of the logic operation becomes value of the internal point itself and can be used by linking the internal point :ref:`xmlelem-plcPNT` to DI information objects (one or more) defined in the IO table of a Slave protocol instance.
+| The result of the logic or aritmetic operation becomes value of the internal data point.
+  This result can be used by linking the internal point :ref:`xmlelem-plcPNT` to DI/AI information object (one or more) defined in the IO table of a Slave protocol instance.
-  Please refer to the :ref:`docref-IEC10xslDI` section of a Slave protocol instance for more information on how to link an internal data point.
+  Please refer to the :ref:`docref-IEC10xslDI` and :ref:`docref-IEC10xslAI` sections of a Slave protocol instance for more information on how to link an internal data point.

 Please see sample :ref:`xmlgroup-plcPointTable` group and :ref:`xmlelem-plcPNT` elements below.
 There are 2 data points defined with 2 :ref:`xmlelem-plcPNT` elements.